 HVR uses ODBC connection to the Hive ACID server.
-One of the following ODBC driver should be installed on the machine from which it connects to the Hive ACID server HortonWorks ODBC driver 2.1.7 (and above) or Cloudera ODBC driver 2.5.12 (and above).
+The HortonWorks ODBC driver or Cloudera ODBC driver must be installed on the machine from which HVR connects to the Hive ACID server.

 HVR can deliver changes into Hive ACID tables as a target location for its refresh and integration.
-Delivery of changes into Hive ACID tables for Hive versions before 2.3 is only supported with action ColumnProperties /TimeKey.
+Delivery of changes into Hive ACID tables for Hive versions before 2.3 is only supported if the following action is defined: